ITI-Embedded-apps-STM32-AVR/Non-preemptive-scheduler/README.md

-# Non-preemptive-scheduler
+# Non preemptive scheduler
-A scheduler designed for STM32 that run tasks with predefined periodicity and priority
+A scheduler designed for STM32 that run tasks with predefined periodicity and priority.